WillingGambit/ELK_Stack_Beats/Azure_Environment/README.md

   - In the Ansible container, run cd /etc/ansible
   - Run nano ansible.cfg
-  - Uncomment the remote_user line and replace Your_Username with the admin username you created
+  - Uncomment the remote_user line and replace with Your_Username that was used in association with the SSH key
   - Save and exit

   ![](Diagrams/Ansible_cfg_remote_user.PNG)